 - Official college transcript(s), if applicable

-- Completion of high school Biology (with lab) and college preparatory mathematics with a grade of C or higher (or vocational training in Dental Assisting.
+- Completion of high school biology (with lab) and college preparatory mathematics with a grade of C or higher (or vocational training in Dental Assisting.
 College courses may be substituted for any of these courses.

 - TOEFL scores are required for students for whom English is a second language